Ise Jingu Shrine | Mie Travel Guide

-Ise Jingu is listed as the most important shrine in Japan.
-It is located in Mie prefecture.
-Ise Jingu, officially called ‘Jingu’, includes 125 jinja (Shinto shrines) that are centered around Kotaijingu (Naiku).
+Ise Jingu, officially called just ‘Jingu’, includes 125 jinja (Shinto shrines) that are centered around Kotaijingu (Naiku).
 The Kotajingu is dedicated to Amaterasu-Omikami, and Toyo’uke-daijingu (Geku) is dedicated to Toyo’uke-no-Omikami, the goddess of agriculture and industry.
 Its area is approximately the same size as the Center of Paris.
-Every year, more than 1,500 rituals are performed to pray for the prosperity of the Imperial Family, world peace, and a great harvest.
+Every year, more than 1,500 rituals are performed to pray for the prosperity of the Imperial Family.
+World peace and a great harvest are also important themes.

 In the era of the 21st Yuryaku Emperor, about 1,500 years ago, Toyo’uke-no-Omikami was, according to another revelation from Amaterasu-Omikami, summoned from northern Kyoto prefecture and consecrated at Ise.